projectredstoneworld/projectredstoneworld.github.io/index.md

 ---
-title: Welcome to the official website of Project Redstoneworld Reborn!
+title: Home
 ---

+# Welcome to the official website of Project Redstoneworld Reborn!!

 ### Server IP: mc.theredstoneworld.net or foundingisland.theredstoneworld.net